ibelievechristineorg/ibelievechristineorg.github.io/howto.md

 * Start by saying clearly: **"I believe Christine Blasey Ford."**

-* Declare your support for women who report abuse.
-Speak from the heart, but don't make it about yourself, and keep it short.
+* Declare your support for women who report abuse, in a way that has integrity for you.
+  Speak from the heart, don't make it about yourself, and keep it short.
   It could be as simple as any of these:
     * **"We should be listening to women who come forward to report abuse."**
     * **"When a survivor of abuse chooses to share her story, she deserves our support."**

-* Close with: **"If you're watching this video, I challenge you to make your own and share it with your friends --- especially if you're a man."**
+* End by saying: **"If you're watching this video,
+  I challenge you to make your own and share it with your friends -- especially if you're a man."**

 * Use the tag **#IBelieveChristineBlaseyFord** and ask three friends to participate,